 - Encourage self-help and other support strategies

 Our Nationally Certified Instructors will come to your site to conduct the training.
-The eight-hour training can be held in two formats: one full eight-hour day or two four-hour days.
+The training has been adapted to be delivered virtually and at this time the Center is only offering virtual trainings.

 ADULT MENTAL HEALTH FIRST AID